The Average Age of Retirement is Rising

 As a result of these factors, the level of education among the Americans has been on the increase over time.
 In the last thirty years for instance, there has been a significant rise in the level of education.
 The people with increased levels of education work more because they have a lot to contribute to the labor sector.
 Many seniors are becoming entrepreneurs are starting their own business.

-The American working population has shifted from the defined benefit plan to the 401(k) plan.
+According to Mark Sexauer, the American working population has shifted from the defined benefit plan to the 401(k) plan.
 The new plan, which was championed by the renowned economist and Nobel Prize winner Richard Thaler, removed the built-in incentives from the previous one, discouraging workers from early retirement.
 According to recent statistics, most workers under the new plan delay their retirement by one or two years.

 Improved Life Expectancy